SandeshBanakar/SandeshBanakar/README.md

 - SQL
 - A pinch of Python

-Softwares I'm currently practicing coding on:
+Softwares I'm currently practicing coding are:
 - Visual Studio Code
 - Netbeans IDE
 - Eclipse IDE
+- Github Copilot

 🏎️ I’m looking to collaborate on any simple side-project that helps me learn as a beginner.
 Project categories may include: Design of smart mechanical components, smart cars, electric vehicle sensor design and data analytics, agriculture-based smart equipments, and intuitive web applications.